Huntsville Young Professionals

 5.3.
 Election of New Recruits: Voting on the nominations will occur at the April BoD meeting to determine which applicants to invite as New Recruits.
 The New Recruits will be notified within three (3) days of their selection and invited to attend the May BoD meeting.
 New Recruits must respond before April 30th.

 5.4.
-Disqualification of Applicants: Any applicant who has a criminal history can be disqualified from nomination to the board on a case-by-case basis as determined by the Executive Board.
+Disqualification of Applicants: Any applicant who has a criminal history or pending charges can be disqualified from nomination to the board on a case-by-case basis as determined by the Executive Board.
 Any applicant, new recruit, or BoD member who misrepresents their personal, professional, or criminal history may be disqualified from nomination to the board or removed from the board by a two-thirds (2/3) majority vote of voting BoD members.

-5.8.
+5.9.
 Appointing Agents: The President has the power to appoint other agents as deemed necessary for the transaction of the business of HYP.

-ARTICLE 6 -
+ARTICLE 6 - BOARD MEETINGS

 6.2.
 Special Topic Meetings: Special topic meetings may be requested by the President.
 The President shall give notice of at least three (3) days prior to the date for the holding of any special topic meeting.
 This notice shall include the place and purposes of the meeting and shall be distributed to each BoD member.
 Business not mentioned in the notice shall not be transacted at the meeting.
-Special topic meetings and team building exercises do not count for meeting credit (Article 3.6.2).
+Special topic meetings and team building exercises do not count for meeting credit (Article 3.7.2).

-QUORUM / VOTES OF THE BOD
+ARTICLE 7 - QUORUM / VOTES OF THE BOD

 7.1.
 Absolute Majority: An absolute majority is defined as greater than 50%.